 BizTalk 2009 64 bits Adapters – WCF SAP Adapter – Troubleshooting Installation Issues – Missing sapBinding

-I recently have my second bad experience in installing/configuring adapters in 64 bits platform :(.
+I recently had my second bad experience in installing/configuring adapters on a 64-bit platform :(.

 I installed, with success, the 64bits version of the BizTalk Adapter Pack 2.0, that contain: